tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 If a student finishes the activity early, ask if they are willing to help present the solution by live coding how to sort a DataFrame by more than one column.
 This live-coding exercise will be completed in the activity review (the next part of the lesson).

-If the student agrees, spend up to 5 minutes with them reviewing the following scenario.
+If the student agrees, spend up to five minutes with them reviewing the following scenario.

 **Scenario:**